-Collaborative Care at BIDMC
+Collaborative Heart Failure Care

-Symptoms of heart failure are often non-specific, but shouldn't be ignored.
+Your doctor will discuss your symptoms and medical history with you, and will examine your heart, lungs, abdomen, and legs.
 To confirm a diagnosis of heart failure, the Advanced Heart Failure team conducts the following tests:

 - Blood Tests.
 Tests may look for biomarkers that are released by the heart when it is overburdened.